firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Spintend dual and Makerbase/Tronic-class controllers still dump serious heat.
   - riders logging ~180 A phase on 84100-class ESCs report case temperatures climbing fast unless the units are bolted to large external heatsinks with fresh paste, reinforcing that even “cooler” Spintend hardware only halves the dissipation of Tronic boxes when airflow and interface pressure are maximised.[^76]
+- Rosheee’s full-copper deck plates and housings for Ubox controllers remain experimental; early feedback says thin AliExpress spacers deform and that simply bolting the case to bare chassis metal with solid airflow is still the most reliable cooling upgrade.[^ip001-copper-deck]
 - Nucular 12-FET controllers happily sustain roughly 210 A battery current while holding ~48 °C when they are clamped firmly to deck aluminium, underscoring the payoff from rigid mounting pressure on MOSFET plates.[^77]
 - Refresh thermal interfaces on a schedule: the community now treats ESC paste like desktop-PC maintenance.
   - strip the controller every couple of years, clean the heatsink, and reapply high-quality compound before summer pushes start.[^78]